hazard-ready/missoula-ready/README.md

 # To set it up, follow the instructions in the [Disaster Preparedness project README](https://github.com/missoula-ready/disaster-preparedness/blob/master/README.md).

 The data for this app is in `disasterinfosite/data`.
 This data includes shapefiles and related data for Missoula County, Montana, USA, to get you started.
 When you use `python import.py` to process these shapefiles and update some Django code to fit, the script will prompt you for which field to use to look up snuggets.
-Use the field name `lookup_val` for every shapefile except `Flood_FEMA_DFRIM_2015`, for which you should use `FEMADES`.
+Use the field name `lookup_val` for every shapefile.

 Note that the `python manage.py makemigrations` step will probably tell you there's nothing to add.
 Don't worry - this is not an error!